best time to go for an african safari

 July

-As mentioned, it is impossible to accurately predict wildebeest river crossings in either Serengeti or Masai Mara, they depend entirely on the rains and the often unpredictable wildebeest themselves.
+As mentioned, it is impossible to accurately predict wildebeest river crossings in either Serengeti or Masai Mara; they depend entirely on the rains and the often unpredictable wildebeest themselves.
 But the main and vital thing that makes them migrate is their biological clock.
-From July to October, they come to Masai Mara to mate due to the favorable climate conditions, and in Jan and March, they give birth.
+From July to October, they come to the Masai Mara to mate due to the favorable climate conditions, and in Jan and March, they give birth.

 It’s vital to book your Wildebeest Migration safari in Africa up to a year in advance to get a camp or lodge on or as close to the river as possible – this cuts down on travel time to lookout/crossing points.

-The wildebeest do have historical crossing areas and you may spend days staked out in the hope of seeing the crossings.
+The wildebeest do have historical crossing areas, and you may spend days staked out in the hope of seeing the crossings.
 We recommend choosing a mobile safari camp that moves with the Migration to ensure you’re in the right place at the right time to witness this major world wonder.

 August

 August is generally considered the best time to witness the dramatic wildebeest river crossings from the northern Serengeti into the Masai Mara through the Mara River.
-You’ll need a passport to cross into Kenya; the wildebeest are exempted.
-The Masai Mara National Reserve is open to members of the public so for a more exclusive safari experience, book camps and or lodges inside the reserve or within the reserve
+You’ll need a passport to cross into Kenya; the wildebeest are exempt.
+The Masai Mara National Reserve is open to members of the public, so for a more exclusive safari experience, book camps and or lodges inside the reserve or within the reserve

 September

 The wildebeest herds break up into smaller groups, as not all the wildebeest migrate into Kenya.
-Less than half of the animals remain in the northern Serengeti, the rest are swapping war stories in the Masai Mara.
-So you could still see wildebeest in the Serengeti (just not the mega-herds) but as a general rule of thumb, the Masai Mara is the best place to witness the Migration in September.
+Less than half of the animals remain in the northern Serengeti; the rest are swapping war stories in the Masai Mara.
+So you could still see wildebeest in the Serengeti (just not the mega-herds), but as a general rule of thumb, the Masai Mara is the best place to witness the Migration in September.

 October